Taxation of international executives

 A broad network of income tax treaties exist, some of which also cover income as well as wealth taxes.

-A separate treaty claim to apply for the refund of withholding taxes is normally required and there are strict time limits for filing such claims.
+A separate treaty claim to apply for the refund of foreign withholding taxes is normally required and there are strict time limits for filing such claims.

 In accordance with internal Swiss law and treaty regulations, foreign-sourced income is excluded from taxable income when derived from a permanent establishment located in a foreign country (as defined by treaty law or, in the absence of a treaty, by Swiss internal law).
 Also excluded is income from real estate located abroad.
 In addition, certain types of income (such as directors’ fees, special pensions, partnership profits, and so on) may be exempt in Switzerland, if a treaty so provides.
 However, the exempt income is normally taken into account in determining the effective rate of Swiss tax (an exemption with progression).